If you are doing work on Mandatory Binding Arbitration issues, please email OPDI at email@example.com for additional guidance and information.

 Consumers can face many disadvantages in the arbitration process:

 - Arbitration may require high up-front costs that cannot be recovered.

 - Consumers and employees may need to travel long distances for the arbitration.

-- Arbitrators often limit access to documents and information needed to prove a claim.
+- Consumers and employees may have limited access to documents and information needed to prove a claim.

 - The company that imposed arbitration in the contract may be allowed to choose the arbitrator.

 - Arbitrators are not required to follow applicable law or issue written decisions, and the proceedings typically remain secret.

 - Grounds for appealing an arbitrator’s decision are extremely limited; even mistakes of law are not typically appealable.